Skip to content

 add 2 rules ok!

-Exporting configuration allows exporting the sinker configuration to a local file.
+Exporting the configuration can save the sinker configuration to a local file.

 $ ./dataway sink --get --file sink-get.json